SPORTING SCHOOLS

 What is required for Orienteering at your school?

 The essential requirements for teaching orienteering is a school map and a qualified orienteering coach.
-If your school doesn’t already have a map that can be used for orienteering, then this can be organised.
-The cost of mapping a school is around $600, with the the cost depending on many factors, including the complexity of the buildings and covered walkways, the size of the school ground, the amount of orienteering features, and detail of the terrain.
+If your school doesn’t already have a map that can be used for orienteering, this can be organised.
+The cost of mapping a school is around $600, with the cost depending on many factors, including the complexity of the buildings and covered walkways, the size of the school ground, the amount of orienteering features, and detail of the terrain.
 The school retains the map for unlimited future use.
-Please contact your state orienteering association sporting schools manager to inquire about mapping.
+Please contact the Sporting Schools manager in your member state/territory to inquire about getting your school mapped.

-Control points are then placed at various places on the map, such as building corners, man made features and distinct trees and a corresponding circle drawn on the map so that point can be found.
+Control points are placed at various places on the map, such as building corners, man-made features and distinct trees and a corresponding circle drawn on the map so that point can be found.
 It’s therefore very important that the map is accurate and up to date.

 An orienteering map of the school is a great resource beyond this program – it will be of use to social science, maths, PE, and gifted and talented classes.
 It’s also a handy planning tool if the school wants to add new buildings!